MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/no-email-after-mention.md

 ---
-title: Mentions in SharePoint documents don’t send email to participant
+title: @Mentions in SharePoint files don’t send email notifications to participant
-description: When you @mention someone in a SharePoint document so they can participate in collaboration on the document, they might not get an email as intended.
+description: When you @mention someone in a SharePoint file for their collaboration, they don't receive the intended notifications.
 author: salarson
 manager: dcscontentpm
 localization_priority: Normal